Size ranking: 87th

 © Ian Ridpath.
 All rights reserved

-Equuleus, the foal, seen next to the head of Pegasus on
+Equuleus, the little horse or foal, seen next to the head of Pegasus on

 Chart X of the Uranographia of Johann Bode (1801).